 Current contract work includes engineering and property assessments for different station and track work locations at Ceres, Modesto, Manteca, Lathrop, Stockton, Lodi, Elk Grove, Midtown Sacramento, and Natomas.
 Additional contracts will be awarded in the future for stations and associated track work.

 Improve Public Health and Reduce Fatalities/Injuries

 Frequently Asked Questions

-The first Valley Rail train(s) are anticipated to operate by the end of 2023.
+The first Valley Rail train(s) are anticipated to operate by 2024/25.